learn-co-curriculum/dsc-permutations-and-factorials-lab-v2-1/README.md

 ## Level-Up: Factorials and Recursion

+Let's return to factorials for a moment.
 In the last lesson, we talked about permutations in the context of a coverband creating a setlist.
-We wanted to calculate how many ways we can order 3 songs in their setlist.
+We wanted to know how many ways we could order 3 songs in their setlist.
 There were 3 possible ways of choosing a first song, 2 possible ways of choosing a second song, and only 1 way of choosing a third and final song, for $3 * 2 *1 = 6$ different ways in which the three different songs could be played.
 This number, 6, is equal to the factorial of 3, $3!$, the number of permutations of 3 distinct objects.

 Here, $3! = (3 * 2 * 1) = 6$.
 Notice that this is the same as writing $3 * 2! = 3 * (2 * 1)$ and $3 * 2 * 1! = 3 * 2 * (1)$.
 (By definition, the factorial of 1, $1!$, is equal to 1.
 The factorial of 0, $0!$ is also defined to be equal to 1.)